carleeno/rpi-canserver/README.md

 Run `sudo visudo` and add this to the bottom of the file:
 ```
 # Allow bringing up/down can network
-%users ALL = NOPASSWD: /sbin/ip
+%users ALL = NOPASSWD: /sbin/ip link set can*
 ```

 Add the following to the end of `/boot/firmware/usercfg.txt`: